Exclusive: Shell says has U.S. OK to export lightly processed oil

 “The timing of any potential future export of this product will be determined by the economics of the transaction,” Shell said.

-Previous approvals were given to Enterprise Products Partners, Pioneer Natural Resources and Peaker Energy.
+Previous approvals were given to Enterprise Products Partners (EPD.N), Pioneer Natural Resources PDX.N and Peaker Energy.

 Condensate makes up an increasing portion of growing U.S. output, which reached a 25-year high of more than 9 million barrels per day last month.